• Blank Family Tree

 Filed under Blank Family Tree

 There can be a lot of confusion the fist time you’re trying to figure out how to make a family tree.
 There are so many sites, resources, templates, and so-called experts that you’re left wondering which way is up.
 This short article is designed to provide you with a few simple steps that will allow you to get started so you know exactly how to make a family tree.
 First you need a blank family tree template.
-You can get Continue reading “How To Make Family Tree” »
+You can get one for free at the www.genealogybeginner.com website.
+Once you download your blank family tree template you’ll need to complete it for yourself and your parents.

 Family Tree Form